PerttuHamalainen/MediaAI/README.md

 * Designed to run as a 1 week full-day workshop or a 3-week intensive with sessions from 9am to 12am, Tuesday-Friday, according to Aalto Media Lab's usual study schedule.
 This more of a short crash course than a full semester one, and students willing to learn more should definitely check Kogan's course as well.

-* More content on games, inherited from the [Computational Intelligence in Games](https://version.aalto.fi/gitlab/hamalap5/CIGCourse2018) course by Perttu Hämäläinen (Spring 2018, now discontinued)
+* More content on games, as much of the content is inherited from the [Computational Intelligence in Games](https://version.aalto.fi/gitlab/hamalap5/CIGCourse2018) course by Perttu Hämäläinen (Spring 2018, now replaced by this course)

+Compared to [Machine Learning: Basic Principles](https://mycourses.aalto.fi/course/view.php?id=20569) at Aalto CS, we have some similar exercises, but the focus is more on applications and less on theory and mathematics.
+The more mathematically inclined students are highly encouraged to take both courses.